dreamfactorysoftware/platform-wiki/Platform-Documentation/Usage-Options/Install-CentOS-RedHat.md

 <B>Note for CentOS 7</B>
 As of version 7 CentOS no longer includes MySQL in its repos.
 If you are using CentOS 7 you will need to install MySQL following these instructions: [http://serverlab.org/view/8/How-to-install-latest-mysql-5.6-on-CentOS7](http://serverlab.org/view/8/How-to-install-latest-mysql-5.6-on-CentOS7)
+Or you can use MariaDB instead of MySQL.
+You will still need the mysql-client.

 <B>Set up MySQL</B>